charliegerard/Epoc.js/README.md

 ## How to Install

 * Download the **Emotiv Community SDK v3.4.0** [here](https://github.com/Emotiv/community-sdk/releases) and copy the `edk.framework` file (community-sdk > lib > Mac > edk.framework) to `/Library/Frameworks` (on Mac).

-*The latest version of the SDK at the moment is 3.5.0 but it is not entirely compatible with this framework.*

 * Either clone this repo and run